laser-d/laser-d-docs/src/laser-d.rst

 Struct types
 ------------
-A struct is a type.
-Its name becomes a type name within its scope.

-A struct declaration introduces the struct name into the scope where it is declared and hides any struct, variable, function, or other declaration of that name in an enclosing scope.
+A struct declaration introduces the struct name as a type into the scope where it is declared and hides any struct, variable, function, or other declaration of that name in an enclosing scope.